ammeyjohn/OpenTrends/OpenTrends.md

 * [vis.js](http://visjs.org/) (**Apache v2.0**) - Vis.js is a dynamic, browser based visualization library.
 The library is designed to be easy to use, to handle large amounts of dynamic data, and to enable manipulation of and interaction with the data.
 The library consists of the components DataSet, Timeline, and Graph.
 * [CHAP Links Library](http://almende.github.io/chap-links-library/) (**Apache v2.0**) - CHAP Links Library is a web based visualization library for displaying graphs, networks, and timelines.
 The tools are developed as Google Visualization Charts for Javascript and GWT.
 CHAP Links Library is developed by Almende as part of CHAP, the Common Hybrid Agent Platform.
 * [Raphaël](http://raphaeljs.com/) (**MIT**) - Raphaël is a small JavaScript library that should simplify your work with vector graphics on the web.
 If you want to create your own specific chart or image crop and rotate widget, for example, you can achieve it simply and easily with this library.
+* [localForage](http://mozilla.github.io/localForage/) (**Apache v2.0**) - localForage is a handy library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) but with a simple, localStorage-like API. localForage includes a localStorage-backed fallback store for browsers with no IndexedDB or WebSQL support.
+This means that asynchronous storage is available in Chrome, Firefox, and Safari (including Safari Mobile).
+* [TogetherJS](https://togetherjs.com/) (**Mozilla Public License v2.0**) - TogetherJS is a service for your website that makes it surprisingly easy to collaborate in real-time.
+Using TogetherJS two people can interact on the same page, seeing each other's cursors, edits, and browsing a site together.
+The TogetherJS service is included by the web site owner, and a web site can customize and configure aspects of TogetherJS's behavior on the site.
+* [Task.js](http://taskjs.org/) - task.js is an experimental library for ES6 that makes sequential, blocking I/O simple and beautiful, using the power of JavaScript’s new yield operator.
 * [*html-query-plan](https://code.google.com/p/html-query-plan/) (**MIT**) - This is a utility for transforming XML query execution plans into HTML via XSLT.

 ### CSS ###